GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

     ```bash
     sed -n '1~4p;2~4p' SRR097977.fastq
     ```
+    !!! info ""
+    - `'1~4p;2~4p'`: This is the sed script, which consists of two address/action pairs separated by a semicolon:
+        - `1~4p`: This means "starting at line 1, print every 4th line"
+        - `2~4p`: This means "starting at line 2, print every 4th line"

+    ??? clipboard-question "Why is this userful ?"

+        - Quickly view or extract just the sequence data and identifiers from a FASTQ file
+        - Reduce the file size by removing quality score information
+        - Prepare the data for further processing that only requires the sequence and its identifier

 !!! tip "Sanity Check"

     It's not a bad practice validate some of these commands by comparing the output from another command.
 For an example, above `sed -n '1~4p;2~4p' SRR097977.fastq` should print exactly half the number of lines in the file as it is removing two lines per read.
 Do a quick sanity check with `sed -n '1~4p;2~4p' SRR097977.fastq  | wc -l` & `cat SRR097977.fastq | wc -l`